 Never-takers are individuals where $D_{ji}^{(1)} = D_{ji}^{(0)} = 0$; these individuals would never use smartcard payments irrespective of the village treatment assignment.
-Compliers are individuals where $D_{ji}^{(1)} = 1$ and $D_{ji}^{(0)} = 0$; they use smartcard payments only when their village is assigned to treatment.
-Defiers are individuals where $D_{ji}^{(1)} = 0$ and $D_{ji}^{(0)} = 1$; these individual always act contrary to assigned village treatment status.
+Compliers are individuals where $D_{ji}^{(1)} = 1$ and $D_{ji}^{(0)} = 0$; they would use smartcard payments only when their village is assigned to treatment.
+Defiers are individuals where $D_{ji}^{(1)} = 0$ and $D_{ji}^{(0)} = 1$; these individual would act contrary to assigned village treatment status.
 Assumption \ref{a3} states that there are no defiers in the study population.
 Assumption \ref{a3} can hold by design if units receiving the control cannot obtain the treatment, i.e. $D_{ji}^{(0)} = 0$; this is known as one-sided noncompliance in the literature.
-For example, in the smartcard intervention, noncompliance was one-sided, since the key technology for payment verification was not made available to control villages.
-Unlike Assumption \ref{a2}, Assumption \ref{a3} cannot be verified from data because it requires observing both potential compliance values $D_{ji}^{(0)}$ and $D_{ji}^{(1)}$ for every individual.
+For example, in the smartcard intervention, noncompliance was one-sided, since the key technology for payment verification was unavailable in the control villages.